 What is the “statute of limitations”?

-The statute of limitations defines the amount of time one has to file suit.
+The statute of limitations defines the time to file suit.
 The time begins when a given cause of action “accrues.”
-Depending on the type of legal action at issue, a cause of action accrues at the time it occurs, or at the time one knew or should have known there was a legal cause of action.
+Depending on the type of legal action at issue, a cause of action accrues when it occurs or at the time one knew or should have known there was a legal cause of action.

 What is the “statute of repose”?

-The statute of repose is a “drop dead date,” after which, any cause of action is barred.
-This applies regardless of the discovery, or lack thereof of the injury, or other legal basis for a claim.
+The statute of repose is a “drop dead date,” after which any cause of action is barred.
+This applies regardless of the discovery, or lack thereof, of the injury or another legal basis for a claim.

 Why do these limitations exist?

-Both the statute of limitations and the statute of repose impose limits on the length of time allowed to pass between an incident and the filing of a lawsuit.
+Both the statute of limitations and the statute of repose impose limits on the time allowed between an incident and the filing of a lawsuit.
 Public policy reasons behind the statute of limitations and the statute of repose are the same.
 By imposing a deadline, they:

 - Discourage delay; and